platformsh/platformsh-docs/docs/src/overview/get-support.md

 Or use these shortcuts to [access all support tickets](https://console.platform.sh/-/users/~/tickets) or [open a new ticket](https://console.platform.sh/-/users/~/tickets/open).

-Once you submit a ticket, you can see it on the list alongside tickets created by users in your organization over time.
+Once you submit a ticket, you see it in a list of all tickets created within your organization.
 Note that once you submit the ticket, you won't be able to modify or delete the submission.
 If you have any additional information, you can select the submitted ticket and write a message.